Creative Nonfiction Workshop

 *Limited to just 10 participants.*

 Amanda Morris, Ph.D., is a writer, scholar, adventurer and traveler who has lived in Pennsylvania and Alabama and is working on visiting all 50 states (she’s currently achieved 41).
-She teaches writing and rhetoric at Kutztown University of Pennsylvania, loves teaching students creative nonfiction and Indigenous Rhetorics, and recently spent three years as the University Writing Center Director.
-Her academic writing can be found in Rhetoric Review, Epiphany, WSQ, Journal of American Culture, South Atlantic Review and The Literary Encyclopedia.
-In her pre-academic life, Amanda spent a decade as a journalist with extensive and varied publication experience, and another decade as a media buyer for various advertising agencies.
+She teaches writing and rhetoric at Kutztown University of Pennsylvania, loves teaching students creative nonfiction and Indigenous Rhetorics, and recently earned tenure and promotion to Associate Professor.
+Her public writing can be found at Teaching Tolerance, Bitch Flicks, Feministing, Noodle, and Garden Rant.
+Her academic writing can be found in Rhetoric Review, Epiphany, WSQ, Journal of American Culture, South Atlantic Review, The Literary Encyclopedia, and in the upcoming Standing Up, Speaking Out: Stand-Up Comedy and the Rhetoric of Social Change (April 2016).
+In her pre-academic life, Amanda spent a decade as a freelance journalist with extensive and varied publication experience, and another decade as a media buyer for various advertising agencies.
 Amanda spends her free time cooking, fishing, gardening and dreaming up new writing projects to tackle.
 Fun fact: Amanda finished her doctorate in four years, defending her dissertation on her 40th birthday, thus proving that you are never too old to go back to school.
-Amanda’s professional home on the web has writing tips, writing prompts and more information about her: amandamorrisphd.com.
-Read her essay “Learning my Place from Nature’s Graveyard,” originally published in Garden Rant.
+Amanda’s professional home on the web has writing tips, writing prompts, and more information about her: amandamorrisphd.com.
+Read her essay, “I Will Not Apologize,” published on Feministing.